varJonathanR/os-portfolio/README.md

 > [!NOTE]
 > This is my first project done with TypeScript, so there might be some things to improve.
+> Use https://github.com/varJonathanR/os-portfolio to view this project as in a code editor.

 ### 🛠️ Built With